 Trailer Services, a full service freight transport and shipping company based in Washington, started its safety incentive program based on that same philosophy of putting people first.

 Every month, the company celebrates its Driver of the Month: the driver with the best Samsara safety score.
 The winner receives a cash gift card and recognition across the organization.
 Besides identifying the Driver of the Month, Trailer Services also awards Safety Bonuses each quarter to drivers with no driving violations, as well as cash gift cards for clean DOT inspections.

 “Our program helps us create a culture that appreciates our drivers and supplements their livelihood,” said General Manager Tracy Ridout.
 “We worked closely with our drivers to identify a system that felt good for everyone involved and set everybody up for success.”

 Driver Michael LaBay poses with Trailer Services’ Samsara Driver Safety Report, which landed him a gift card and the honor of being Driver of the Month for December 2017.

-Trailer Services has used a mentorship program to assist with driver development.
-Ridout and his team of driving mentors rely on data from the Samsara Dashboard to help coach newer drivers on safety best practices.
+Trailer Services has used a mentorship program to assist with driver development and help curb the shortage of truck drivers.
+Ridout and his team of driving mentors rely on data from the Samsara Dashboard to help coach newer drivers on safety best practices and decrease turnover rate.
 Using information about harsh acceleration, harsh braking, and vehicle speed, they have immediate visibility into driver behavior.
 With the new Samsara safety leaderboard in the Driver App, Trailer Services has even more tools at its disposal to motivate drivers.

 “Through the data that we have, we’re finding a whole variety of ways to reinforce safe behavior,” said IT specialist Zach Waber.
 “Now each driver also has the individual metrics they need to proactively improve their skills and safety.”